-When the system requires water for space heating at temperatures higher than required for domestic water purposes, a mixing valve must be installed.
+When the system requires water for space heating at temperatures higher than required for domestic water purposes, Thermostatic Mixing Valves are recommended at each point-of-use.
 Please refer to Figure 6 for suggested piping arrangement.

 These water heaters cannot be used in space heating applications only.